douglascdev/podswap/README.md

 # podswap

 PodSwap is a lightweight application designed to update your containers with almost no downtime.
-By listening for the `push` event in your GitHub repository, PodSwap re-builds and swaps your containers seamlessly.
+By listening for events in your GitHub repository, PodSwap re-builds and swaps your containers automatically.

-This project is in its early stages, and we welcome feedback from users to help improve its functionality.
+This project is in its early stages.
+Feel free to give feedback and contribute.

 ## Installation